WakiMak/trentent.github.io-forked/_posts/2016-09-15-examining-logon-durations-with-control-up-profile-load-time.md

 &nbsp;

-And I suspect the reason it has no effect is because the server still responds to DNS so the SYN sequence takes place and blocks regardless of this GPO settings. Â Undoubtedly, it&#8217;s because this comes into play:
+And I suspect the reason it has no effect is because the server still responds to DNS so the SYN sequence takes place and blocks regardless of this GPO settings. Â Undoubtedly, it's because this comes into play:
 <img class="aligncenter size-full wp-image-1719" src="http://theorypc.ca/wp-content/uploads/2016/09/GPO_Explain.png" alt="gpo_explain" width="644" height="280" srcset="http://theorypc.ca/wp-content/uploads/2016/09/GPO_Explain.png 644w, http://theorypc.ca/wp-content/uploads/2016/09/GPO_Explain-300x130.png 300w" sizes="(max-width: 644px) 100vw, 644px" />

-Since our user has a home directory the preference is to &#8216;always wait for the network to be initialized before logging the user on&#8217;. Â There is no override.
+Since our user has a home directory the preference is to 'always wait for the network to be initialized before logging the user on'. Â There is no override.

-Is there a way to detect a dead home directory server during a logon? Â Outside of long logon&#8217;s I don&#8217;t see any event logging or anything that would point us to determine if this is the issue without having to do a packet capture in a isolated environment.
+Is there a way to detect a dead home directory server during a logon? Â Outside of long logon's I don't see any event logging or anything that would point us to determine if this is the issue without having to do a packet capture in a isolated environment.

 &nbsp;